vizzuhq/vizzu-lib-ext/plugins/csv-parser/README.md

 ```

-The plugin accepts two input parameters as a data source: 'content' for plain CSV text and 'url' for a reference to the CSV file.
-Additionally, it accepts an 'options' parameter, which can have the following properties:
+The plugin accepts two input parameters as a data source:
+- **'content'** for plain CSV text
+- **'url'** for a reference to the CSV file

+Additionally, it accepts an **'options'** parameter with various properties to customize the behavior of the parser:
-- encoding: The character encoding of the file.
+- *encoding:* The character encoding of the file.
 Default value: utf-8.
-- delimiter: The delimiter used in the CSV file.
+- *delimiter:* The delimiter used in the CSV file.
 Default value: ','.
-- hasHeader: A boolean value (true or false) to manually specify whether the file contains a header.
-Default value: false.
+- *hasHeader:* A boolean value specifying whether the file contains a header.
+The default value is false.
-- headers: You can specify headers if they are not present in the CSV.
+- *headers:* An array of strings providing headers if they are not present in the CSV file.
-- autoheader: A boolean value (true or false).
-If set to true, missing headers will be generated automatically; if set to false, they will not.
-Default value: true.
+- *autoheader:* A boolean value indicating whether to generate headers automatically if they are missing.
+The default value is true.
-- emptyColumnPrefix: A string that defines the prefix for any empty columns.
-Default value: 'Column'.
+- *emptyColumnPrefix:* A string defining the prefix for any empty columns.
+The default value is 'Column'.

-All parameters are optional and have default values if not explicitly provided.
+All parameters are optional, with default values applied if not provided.

-## Get information
+## Extracting information

-if you want to extract information from the csv, it's there.
-You can request a parameter in the following way.
+You can easily extract specific details from the csv by requesting a parameter in the following way.

 ```javascript
 chart.feature.csvParser.hasHeader
 chart.feature.csvParser.delimiter
 chart.feature.csvParser.data
 ```
-Three pieces of data can be extracted, the separator (which was specified or automatically recognized), whether the file contains this header or not, and the Vizzu-compatible parsed data.
+Three pieces of data can be extracted: the separator (that was specified or automatically recognized), whether the file contains a header or not, and the parsed data structured for Vizzu.

 ## License